TritonDataCenter/rfd/rfd/0002/README.md

  * we can support any of the drivers Docker does (that can work inside the zone)
  * we're using the same code so behavior will be (hopefully) more similar

-The prototype I wrote up is at:
+This now lives at:

  https://github.com/joyent/sdc-dockerlogger

 and does in fact work to write logs to syslog, fluentd and gelf targets.
-The only thing I'm waiting for before hooking it up in dockerinit is the OS-4694 work.
-Once that's in I'll connect the prototype to that and do some testing.

-The problems with this approach include:

- * building the logger will then require Go in the build system somewhere
-     * though not necessarily in the platform if we ship the logger separately
- * not everybody here knows how to work with Go if something goes wrong

-However there are also a number of advantages which include:
+Building this does require a 64-bit zone with with golang installed, however there are also a number of advantages which include:

  * lower run-time memory usage than using node.js
  * single binary to drop in instead of a whack of .js and .node files
  * we won't have to try to find (or write) a good node implementation of the various logging protocols
- * there's very little code we have to write my prototype is only ~100 lines including all the imports and comments
+ * there's very little code we have to maintain including all the imports and comments
- * it already basically works with what I did as a prototype
+ * it works

 ## Related Open Tickets

- * DOCKER-279 - Master ticket for logging
+ * DOCKER-279 - Master ticket for logging (other tickets will be dependents of this)
- * DOCKER-535 - Rotating json-file logs to Manta